StarbirdTech/AI-Blueprints/ngc-integration/agentic-rag-with-tensorrtllm/data/context/aistudio/using-aistudio/model-deployment/pytorch-model-mlflow.md

 ![Training and Validation Loss](/img/training_and_validation_loss.png)

 ## Step 7: Evaluate the Model

-After training the model, it's essential to evaluate its performance using metrics such as precision, recall, and F1-score.
+After training the model, it is essential to evaluate its performance using metrics such as precision, recall, and F1-score.
 We generate predictions on the test set and assess the model using **classification_report** and **confusion_matrix** from sklearn.

 ```python
 model.eval()